patrickhener/goshs/README.md

 ## Kali repositories

-When using kali you can easily just install it via cli, if it is not already installed:
+When using Kali you can easily just install it via CLI, if it is not already installed:

 ```
 sudo apt install goshs